jaclu/tmux-menus/README.md

 into chunks at whitespace when possible, or at the maximum length if no whitespace is found.

-If the window width is below this, the window limits this setting, to ensure no lines are cut of.
+If the window width is below this, the window limits this setting to ensure no lines are cut off.

 ### Config File Location